jnlongnecker/dungeoneers/Manual/Combat.md

 ## Reactions

 Some tasks happen practically automatically in response to certain stimuli.
 A `reaction` represents an instantaneous twitch of muscle memory; practically involuntarily.
-Most `creatures` only have 1 `reaction point` to spend on `reactions`.
-Like `actions`, not every `reaction` will be listed here as some may be given by other features and `abilities`, but there are some general `reactions` that any `creature` can take.

-A `reaction` can be taken at any point during any `turn` as long as a `creature` has a `reaction point` to spend on it.
+All `reactions` cost `action points`, and a `reaction` can only be used if that `creature` still has `action points` to spare.

 ### Grab a Ledge

+Tags: Reaction
+Cost: 1 action point

+---

 A `creature` may instinctively reach out for a ledge if they find themselves being knocked off.
 If a `creature` is `forced` to a point where they pass over a ledge within their `threat range`, they may use the `grab a ledge` `reaction` to stop themselves at the ledge.
 In order to do so, roll a